akn-cybersec/bin-exp-journey/Buffer Overflow 2/readme.md

 ## Challenge Description

 A 32-bit buffer overflow where the win function requires two specific arguments.
 Unlike 64-bit where arguments are passed in registers, 32-bit programs expect arguments on the stack **after** the return address.
+I used to think buffer overflows were magic.
+Honestly at this stage, buffer overflow feels fun to me.
+But I remember the time when I spent hours on my first ever overflow.
+We grow, we indeed grow once we take learning seriously, we grow a lot.
 For buffer overflow challenges, especially when Partial RELRO is enabled, I always use ```nm <binary> | grep <function>``` to quickly find function addresses.
 It's fast, simple, and gives you exactly what you need without opening Ghidra or GDB.
 For example, ```nm ./vuln | grep win``` returns something like 08049296 T win, which you can directly use in your exploit.
 This works perfectly for non-PIE binaries where addresses are static, just grab the address, calculate your offset, and overwrite the return address.
 It's become my go-to method because it saves time and keeps the focus on exploitation rather than tooling.